zlagpacan/437_OoO/README.md

 The verification strategy for these block level testbenches (excluding system_tb.sv) was to ensure functional verification with cycle-by-cycle fully-controlled input module signal stimulus and output module signal checking covering at least one instance of each of the expected functionalities.

+Some of these testbenches may no longer pass all test cases due to module changes during top level integration with assembly unit testing.

 ## Assembly Unit Tests

 https://github.com/zlagpacan/437_OoO/tree/main/processors/asmFiles